uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Knight ♣/Wands
   + upright: energy, passion, adventure, impulsiveness, action, adventure, fearlessness.
   + reversed: recklessness, haste.
++ The Wanderer's Oracle: Mountain ‖ Quake
+  + situation: While on the mountain path, the Wanderer feels the ground tremble in a quake.
+Rocks dislodge into the path before them and behind.
+  + admonition: Don't go down the mountain without a fight!
+Steel your nerves and make it a day to be remembered.
 + Greek Myth: The Labors of Heracles - 12\.
 Cerberus
   + mode: initiation in the Eleusinian Mysteries and a journey
   + results: nice doggie!